malex1106/AIV_AustrianGreenhouseGasEmissionsViz/src/dashboard.md

     .domain([0, d3.max(data, d => d.value)])
     .range([0, barChartWidth - margin.left - margin.right]);

-  // Y scale for bar chart
+  // Y scale for bar chart.
+We keep the original sector names in the domain,
-  const barY = d3.scaleBand()
+  // then use a tick formatter to display the abbreviated name when needed. const barY = d3.scaleBand()
     .domain(data.map(d => d.sector))
     .range([0, height - margin.top - margin.bottom - 20])